exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 - Callback functions are functions passed as an argument to a calling function.
 - Callback functions must meet the specification of the calling function.

-## 1. Try to notify with a successful message
+## 1. Notify with a successful message

 - Use the imported API function `notify` in your function.
 - Pass an object to `notify`.
 It should have a property of `message`.
 Think about what the message value should be.